dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

     [optional_arguments]
 ```

 This creates a single dataset that can be loaded into **`dms-viz`**.
 However, in some cases, you might want to visualize multiple datasets simultaneously.
 To do this, you use the `configure-dms-viz join` command.
 The `join` command takes a list of formatted `.json` files and combines them into a single `.json` specification file containing each dataset.
-Optionally, you can also provide a description of the file by specifying the path to a `.md` file with your desired description:
+Optionally, you can also describe the file by specifying the path to a `.md` file with your desired description:

 ```bash
 configure-dms-viz join \